mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 Once done you will end up with a `<package>-<version>.pkg.tar.xz` package in the current directory just like with `makepkg`.

-For the last step we will install this package into a repo, such as the one I showed you how to create in my [last post].
+For the last step, we will install this package into a repo, such as the one I showed you how to create in my [last post].

 ```bash